Mohsen Esmaeili: Personal life

 Esmaeili was born in Iran in 1964.
-He received his Ph.D in private law magna cum laude from Tarbiat Modares University and was recognized by the Ministry of Science.
+He received his Ph.D. in private law magna cum laude from Tarbiat Modares University and was recognized by the Ministry of Science.
 Research and Technology for ranking first in the Iran for undergraduate, graduate studies.

 Career

-Esmaeili is a consulting jurist and member of the powerful Guardian Council of the Parliament of Iran.
+Esmaeili is a consulting jurist and was a member of the powerful Guardian Council of the Parliament of Iran.
 Also, Esmaeili has represented Iran in the United Nations' Economic and Social Commission for Asia and the Pacific, as the General Director of Civil Registration of Iran's National Organization for Civil Registration.